Tylastin/CarND-PID-Control-Project/README.md

 ## Demo
-A demo of the pid controller running in a simulator can be found in the "final_pid.mov" file.
+A demo of the pid controller running in the simulator can be found [here](./final_pid.mov).

 ![PID running in simulator](pid_sim_img.png)